Gumotex Rush (DSF)

 Rushs can be fitted with optional decks (green on the R1, above, red on the R2, below), using the same velcro system as the Seawave, with those horribly bulky alloy spars (right) supporting the decking (surely a flexible rod like tentpole material wouldn’t be hard to make).
 I read on other reviews that they’ve greatly improved the coaming (hatch rim) so that spray skirts attach more securely.

-The footrest appears to be the usual rubbish cushion adjusted by strap (another idea I like to think Gumo have pinched off me!) and seats can be moved to a variety of positions, too.
+In the still on the right the footrest appears to be the usual rubbish black cushion adjusted by strap and seats can be moved to a variety of positions, too, but the other images show grey footrest tubes which are supposedly dropstitch – much better.

 Seats are now solid foam, but the base looks too thin and low to me.
 A stiff foam backrest (with side bracing straps) is good, but an inflatable seat base is much more comfortable to sit on because you can vary the pressure and so the height.
-Unlike anything inflatable, foam eventually loses its cushioning.
-But an inflatable seat just doesn’t need to be made of hefty hypalon, as on other Gumo IKs (more in the vid below).
+Foam eventually loses its cushioning but an inflatable seat doesn’t need to be made of hefty hull-grade hypalon, as on other Gumo IKs (more in the vid below).
 But anyway, a seat is easily changed to suit your prefs.
 More on IK seats here.

 See this for an easily translatable written review also in German.

-As you can tell, I’ve been comparing the Rush 2 with my 5-year-old Seawave and wonder if it might be time (or an excuse) to change.
-An unprecedented five years of ownership proves there’s nothing wrong with my Seawave [anymore].
+As you can tell, I was comparing the Rush 2 with my 5-year-old Seawave and wondered if it might be time (or an excuse) to change.
+An unprecedented five years of ownership proves there’s nothing wrong with my Seawave [I sold my Seawave in May 2020 then bought another in October].

 Good owner’s review (in French)